network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 - Half-duplex links may not permit simultaneous uplink and downlink traffic.
 This restriction means the test might not reach the path's capacity in both directions at once and thus not expose all the potential sources of low responsiveness.
-- Debuggability of the results becomes harder:
+- Debugging the results becomes harder:
 During parallel measurement it is impossible to differentiate whether the observed latency happens in the uplink or the downlink direction.